 Michel Drappier, President of Champagne Drappier, has been named Commandeur of the Ordre des Coteaux de Champagne.
 The transfer of office took place at the premises of Champagne Drappier in Reims in the presence of an important delegation of the Conseil Chapitral and leaders of the Champagne trade.

-Established in Urville in the Cote des Bars region since 1908, our family today grow a 75 hectare (99-acre) estate.
-Charles de Gaulle, an epicurian neighbour in Colombey les Deux Eglises, came to adorn his cellar with our most famous cuvees.
+Established in Urville in the Cote des Bars region since 1908, the Drappier family today grow a 75 hectare (99-acre) estate.
+Charles de Gaulle, an epicurian neighbour in Colombey les Deux Eglises, came to adorn his cellar with the most famous cuvees.

-Planted by the Gallo Romans circa 1 AD, our vineyard was one of the first to be improved by the Cistercians of the Clairvaux Abbey.
-Saint Bernard participated in the building of our 12th Century cellars.
+Planted by the Gallo Romans circa 1 AD, these vineyards were one of the first to be improved by the Cistercians of the Clairvaux Abbey.
+Saint Bernard participated in the building of the 12th Century cellars.